ubilabs/axidraw/README.md

 plotter.print(); // start drawing
 ```

-If you like to build your own, better use the low level API from [/src/lib/axidraw.js]:
+If you like to have more control over the robot use the low level API from [/src/lib/axidraw.js]:

 ```js
 const axidraw = await createAxidraw();